thisisvarma/BigData/code/java_learning/README.md

 There are two main tasks have to perform in Java, not like python.

-	1. write to code
+	1. write the code
 	2. compile the code

-once we compile the code, it will create/generate "<fileName>.class" file which is real executable for our application or code.
+once we compile the code, it will create/generate ".class" file which is real executable for our application or code.